 “This commercial relationship creates an ongoing source of revenue to support the school.
 More than this, it exposes EARTH to tens of thousands of homes in the U.S., which gives EARTH a platform for involving many people in their mission,” comments Michael.

-Today, approximately 85 percent of Whole Foods Market stores carry EARTH bananas, as well as other EARTH University products including fresh pineapple, flowers, frozen bananas and pineapple and co-branded coffee.
+Today, approximately 85 percent of Whole Foods Market stores carry EARTH bananas, as well as other EARTH University products dried fruits and co-branded coffee.
 In addition, in 2011 the sale of EARTH University products in Whole Foods Market generated $915,000 of net profits to support EARTH’s educational mission.

 “When you are buying an EARTH University banana you are doing something that has a tangible effect on the people where the bananas are being grown,” explains Michael.